How to Implement an Emotional Intelligence Test

 Implementing Emotional Intelligence Tests

 You can choose to have all your staff undertake EI tests during staff development rounds.
-Or simply suggest it with an opt-in approach.
-This encourages buy-in from staff.
+Or simply suggest an opt-in approach to encourage buy-in from staff.

 Many companies are now getting all their staff to take these tests.
-The purpose of this is so that departments can work together to work more cohesively.
+The purpose of this is instigate collaboration and cohesiveness among departments.

 Emotional intelligence is undoubtedly a valuable skill in the workplace.
 But, is it valued by managers and HR?
 Not always, unfortunately.
 Hopefully, as more people learn about the benefits of EI, it will be more widely recognized as the asset that it is.